ansible/ansible/docsite/latest/rst/playbooks2.rst

 Magic Variables, and How To Access Information About Other Hosts
 ````````````````````````````````````````````````````````````````

-Even if you didn't define them yourself, ansible provides a few variables for you, automatically.
+Even if you didn't define them yourself, Ansible provides a few variables for you, automatically.
 The most important of these are 'hostvars', 'group_names', and 'groups'.
 Users should not use
 these names themselves as they are reserved.  'environment' is also reserved.